 See full summary »

-Michael Reynolds is a rich oncologist who has a $175,000 sports car, a multi-million dollar home, and a new boost in his career.
-Brandon 'Blue' Monroe is a dying patient who kidnaps Reynolds.
-They are going to a legendary Navajo healing place while manhunt closes in.
-Soon the men get closer in understanding and to the place that may save them both.Written by
+Michael Reynolds is a rich oncologist who has a one hundred seventy-five thousand dollar sports car, a multi-million dollar house, and a new boost in his career.
+Brandon "Blue" Monroe is a dying patient who kidnaps Reynolds.
+They are going to a legendary Navajo healing place while a manhunt closes in.
+Soon the men get closer in understanding, and to the place that may save them both.Written by

 Robert Krzanowski <firstname.lastname@example.org>

 7 of 14 people found this review helpful.